mdsimon2/RPi-CamillaDSP/README.md

 #### 10 mm front panel - double sided machining - 70€ add-on

 This is the same as the first option but has a 45 deg chamfer around the screen opening to improve viewing angles.
+This option requires machining on both sides of the panel and is more expensive.

 Recommended hardware:
 - same as single sided 10 mm front panel